 Many of my largest life decisions have been made alone, with nothing but the sky and the open horizon to distill my thoughts.
-It’s only by visiting vast, quiet wilderness areas do we hear ourselves think, without distraction, and truly understand their importance.
+It’s only by visiting vast, quiet wilderness areas, where we can hear ourselves think without distraction and witness nature undisturbed, do we truly understand their importance.

 If done correctly, sustainable tourism has the potential to support and preserve cultures, livelihoods and the environment.
 It can shape the way that we make decisions on this planet, and what we place our importance on.